-- 1) Diagnosis of vocal cord dysfunction, reactive airways dysfunction syndrome, hyperventilation and panic attacks, or other mimics of asthma. - 2) An established diagnosis of occupational asthma. - 3) Current smokers or subjects with a smoking history of $\geq 10$ pack years (number of pack years = number of cigarettes per day/20 × number of years smoked).
-Former smokers with < 10 pack years must have stopped for at least 1 year to be eligible. - 4) Previous medical history or evidence of an uncontrolled intercurrent illness that in the opinion of the investigator and/or medical monitor may compromise the safety of the subject in the study or interfere with evaluation of the investigational product or reduce the subject's ability to participate in the study.
-Subjects with well-controlled comorbid disease (eg, hypertension, hyperlipidemia, gastroesophageal reflux disease) on a stable treatment regimen for 30 days prior to Visit 1 (Week -5) are eligible.

-- 5) Any concomitant respiratory disease that in the opinion of the investigator and/or medical monitor will interfere with the evaluation of the investigational product or interpretation of subject safety or study results (eg, chronic obstructive pulmonary disease, cystic fibrosis, pulmonary fibrosis, bronchiectasis, allergic bronchopulmonary aspergillosis, Churg-Strauss syndrome). - 6) Any clinically relevant abnormal findings in hematology, clinical chemistry, or urinalysis (laboratory results from Visit 1 [Week -5] and Visit 3 [Week -1]), physical examination, vital signs during the screening/run-in period, which in the opinion of the investigator, may put the subject at risk because of his/her participation in the study, or may influence the results of the study, or the subject's ability to participate in the study. - 7) Evidence of active liver disease, including jaundice or aspartate transaminase, alanine transaminase, or alkaline phosphatase greater than twice the upper limit of normal (laboratory results from Visit 1 [Week -5] and Visit 3 [Week -1]). - 8) History of cancer: - Subjects who have had basal cell carcinoma or in situ carcinoma of the cervix are eligible to participate in the study provided that curative therapy was completed at least 12 months prior to Visit 1 (Week -5). - Subjects who have had other malignancies are eligible provided that curative therapy was completed at least 5 years prior to Visit 1 (Week -5). - 9) Acute upper or lower respiratory infections requiring antibiotics or antiviral medications within 30 days prior to Visit 1 (Week -5), during the screening/run-in period, or at Visit 4 (Week 0, Day 1). - 10) Evidence of a clinically significant infection or receiving treatment with antibiotics or antiviral medications at Visit 4 (Week 0, Day 1). - 11) A helminth parasitic infection diagnosed within 24 weeks of Visit 1 (Week -5) that has not been treated, or has not responded to standard of care therapy. - 12) Known history of active tuberculosis (TB) or a positive QuantiFERON®-tuberculosis Gold (QFT-G) test for TB during screening.
-Subjects with a positive or indeterminate QFT-G result may be enrolled if they have ALL of the following: - No symptoms of TB: productive, prolonged cough (> 3 weeks); coughing up blood; fever; night sweats; unexplained appetite loss; unintentional weight loss. - No known exposure to a case of active TB after most recent prophylaxis. - No evidence of active TB on chest radiograph within 3 months prior to the first dose of investigational product.
+- 1. Diagnosis of vocal cord dysfunction, reactive airways dysfunction syndrome, hyperventilation and panic attacks, or other mimics of asthma. - 2.
+An established diagnosis of occupational asthma. - 3.
+Current smokers or subjects with a smoking history of ≥ 10 pack years (number of pack years = number of cigarettes per day/20 × number of years smoked).
+Former smokers with < 10 pack years must have stopped for at least 6 months to be eligible. - 4.
+Previous medical history or evidence of an uncontrolled intercurrent illness that in the opinion of the investigator and/or medical monitor may compromise the safety of the subject in the study or interfere with evaluation of the investigational product or reduce the subject's ability to participate in the study.
+Subjects with well-controlled comorbid disease (eg, hypertension, hyperlipidemia, gastroesophageal reflux disease) on a stable treatment regimen for 15 days prior to Visit 1 (Week -5) are eligible. - 5.
+Any concomitant respiratory disease that in the opinion of the investigator and/or medical monitor will interfere with the evaluation of the investigational product or interpretation of subject safety or study results (eg, chronic obstructive pulmonary disease, cystic fibrosis, pulmonary fibrosis, bronchiectasis, allergic bronchopulmonary aspergillosis, Churg-Strauss syndrome). - 6.
+Any clinically relevant abnormal findings in hematology, clinical chemistry, or urinalysis (laboratory results from Visit 1 [Week -5] and Visit 3 [Week -1]), physical examination, vital signs during the screening/run-in period, which in the opinion of the investigator, may put the subject at risk because of his/her participation in the study, or may influence the results of the study, or the subject's ability to participate in the study. - 7.
+Evidence of active liver disease, including jaundice or aspartate transaminase, alanine transaminase, or alkaline phosphatase greater than twice the upper limit of normal (laboratory results from Visit 1 [Week -5] and Visit 3 [Week -1]). - 8.
+History of cancer: - Subjects who have had basal cell carcinoma or in situ carcinoma of the cervix are eligible to participate in the study provided that curative therapy was completed at least 12 months prior to Visit 1 (Week -5). - Subjects who have had other malignancies are eligible provided that curative therapy was completed at least 5 years prior to Visit 1 (Week -5). - 9.
+Acute upper or lower respiratory infections requiring antibiotics or antiviral medications within 15 days prior to Visit 1 (Week -5), during the screening/run-in period, or at Visit 4 (Week 0, Day 1). - 10.
+Evidence of a clinically significant infection or receiving treatment with antibiotics or antiviral medications at Visit 4 (Week 0, Day 1). - 11.
+A helminth parasitic infection diagnosed within 24 weeks of Visit 1 (Week -5) that has not been treated, or has not responded to standard of care therapy.